-For this month's Big Interview, Chizoba Uzuegbunam caught up with Neil Clark MCIPS to hear about his Procurement career and role as Education Liaison Officer of the CIPS South England Branch.
+For this month’s Big Interview, Procurement Heads caught up with Neil to hear about his career and the role of CIPS’ South of England branch.

 How did you become involved with the South of England CIPS branch?

 I responded to a LinkedIn post requesting Purchasing Professionals to support a business game in a school in the region.
 Around the same time, I attended a Get Inspired careers fair in Portsmouth with my teenage son.

 I thought the event was a great showcase for a whole range of careers and provided invaluable insight to students.

 I was encouraged by CIPS linking the two experiences together and contacted the local branch to see if I could offer some energy to what they were doing.